Overview

 RetroPGF also provides possible exit liquidity for public goods projects, which opens up a market for early investment in those projects.
 This means builders can:

-- Be compensated for their positive contributions without generating direct revenue
+• Be rewarded for their positive contributions without generating direct revenue

 # A Commitment to Experimentation